(If you’ve missed the beginning of The End, start with this link)

 “Thank you.
 Take care of yourself.
 See you in two days.”

-“Yes, you too, take care of yourself.
+“Yes, you too, take care.
 I mean it.
 I have a funny feeling.”

 They hugged.

 Shane closed the door behind her old friend and wondered which suitcase to choose.
-Was it just about going to HQ?
-Most probably not.
-Fieldwork had to be part of the thing.
+Was it just to go to HQ?
+Probably not.
+Field work had to be part of this.
 Should she bring her own equipment or would she be provided with some for whatever mission it was going to be?
-Lack of sleep wasn’t the only reason she had trouble thinking straight.
+Lack of sleep wasn’t the only reason she was having trouble thinking straight.
 Margaret’s last sentence kept echoing in her head.
 When her friend had a funny feeling, it was never a good sign.
 Never.

-For a moment, she thought of not going.
+For a moment, she considered not going.
 Why not just ignore the Taulier’s request?
-She had sworn to herself to never see most of these people again.
+She had vowed never to see most of these people again.
 Couldn’t she just disappear for a while?
-She let out an emphatic sigh once again but this time it did come from the bottom of her heart.
-There were destinies that you could not escape.
+She let out another emphatic sigh, but this time it came from the bottom of her heart.
+There were some fates you could not escape.

 After a while, she managed to close her suitcase.
 She put on her sunglasses and went down to the garbage-filled street.
-Ignoring the beggars’ pleas, she strolled down the avenue towards the station.
-She stopped a second.
-Had she locked the front door?
-Too late to check.
+Ignoring the beggars’ pleas, she walked down the avenue toward the train station.
+She stopped for a second.
+Did she lock the front door?
+It was too late to check.

 Author(s)